netzero-labs/netzero-labs/docs/ev_charging/Settings.md

 a Tesla key card when completing this process.
 Older Tesla Model S and X vehicles do not support Fleet Telemetry.

-3. Once the key is set up, Fleet Telemetry will be automatically configured and the vehicle will start reporting its charging status.
+3. Once the key is set up, Fleet Telemetry will be configured automatically, and the vehicle will start reporting its charging status.

+## Tesla Wall Connector

+If you have a Gen 3 Tesla Wall Connector (Wi-Fi enabled Wall Connector), that's another way for Netzero to determine charging status and manage charging.

+If necessary, add the Wall Connector to your energy system in the Tesla app by selecting the product drop-down in the top left and choosing `Add Product`.
+Once the Wall Connector is successfully added to your energy system, the Tesla app should show a car garage with the Wall Connector next to the Powerwall.

+No further setup is required in Netzero to access Wall Connector data.
+You can confirm the status on the `Settings > Tesla EV Charging` screen.

+### Notes

+- If your Wall Connector is not added to your energy system, but listed as a separate product in the Tesla app (when using the top-left dropdown), you will have to contact Tesla Support to combine the two systems into one.

 ## Pre-2021 Model S/X Tesla Vehicles